kjprice/graph-lab-demo/README.md

 ## GraphLab Recommendation System

 The purpose of this repository is to provide a real-world example to Graph Lab's recommendation system.
 Because we want a simplistic model for demonstration, we can use the [item-item recommender](https://turi.com/products/create/docs/generated/graphlab.recommender.item_similarity_recommender.create.html#graphlab.recommender.item_similarity_recommender.create).
 This demonstration will allow you to run the recommendation system locally, in a web browser.
+This should not be used as a production environment.
 For a real production-ready environment, I would checkout the [Turi Predictive Services](https://turi.com/products/predictive-services/docs/index.html).

 We will use the Million Song Dataset Challenge provided by [kaggle](https://www.kaggle.com/c/msdchallenge#description).